ganesh121103/FarmLink/README.md

 # FarmLink

-**FarmLink** is a full-stack web application developing in Btech for a major project to bridge the gap between farmers and consumers.
+**FarmLink** is a full-stack web application that is developing in Btech as a major project to bridge the gap between farmers and consumers.
 It enables farmers to showcase their produce, connect with buyers, and build trust — all in one platform.

 ---